-The school assesses the risk and likelihood of pupils being drawn into terrorism or extremism.
-If it appears that a pupil is at risk of radicalisation, or displays any indication that they have been exposed to extremism, the DSL must be informed immediately.
-The DSL will consider the level of risk to identify the most appropriate referral, which could include Channel (Anti-Terrorism) or Barnet MASH.
+The school assesses the susceptibility and likelihood of pupils being drawn into terrorism or extremism.
+If it appears that a pupil is susceptible to radicalisation, or displays any indication that they have been exposed to extremism, the DSL must be informed immediately.
+The DSL will consider the level of risk to identify the most appropriate referral, which may include Channel (Anti-Terrorism) or Barnet MASH.
 Normal referral processes are available when there are concerns about children who may be at risk of being drawn into terrorism.